dingzhihuaSJTU/Human-Physical-Activity-dataset-HPA/README.md

 ## 📖 Overview

-This dataset comprises high-resolution step count data collected from the **SJTU Health Mini-program** (交大健康小程序), developed by **Prof. Weiqiang Sun** and his team at Shanghai Jiao Tong University.
+This dataset comprises high-resolution step count data collected from the **SJTU Health Mini-program** (健康交大人小程序), developed by **Prof. Weiqiang Sun** and his team at Shanghai Jiao Tong University.

 Since 2017, the platform has accumulated data from **4,594 users**.
 The dataset focuses on daily physical activity tracking and has been strictly anonymized to protect user privacy.
 All data collection was conducted with explicit user consent.